jahidulcreates/jahidulcreates/README.md

 ---

 # Applied Engineering Profile
-*(This section integrates your professional Shopify/architect expertise without taking focus away from research.)*

 Although my primary direction is academic research in machine learning and NLP, I also work extensively as a Solution Architect and Senior Engineer.
 My engineering contributions focus on scalable system design, distributed backend architectures, optimization workflows, and high-performance web ecosystems.